 After a package is released, it takes 2 to 3 hours for the patch to show up for Linux machines for assessment.
 For Windows machines, it takes 12 to 15 hours for the patch to show up for assessment after it's been released.

-You also specify a schedule to approve and set a time period during which updates can be installed.
+While defining a deployment, you also specify a schedule to approve and set a time period during which updates can be installed.
 This period is called the maintenance window.
 A 20-minute span of the maintenance window is reserved for reboots, assuming one is needed and you selected the appropriate reboot option.
 If patching takes longer than expected and there's less than 20 minutes in the maintenance window, a reboot won't occur.

 Updates are installed by runbooks in Azure Automation.
-You can't view these runbooks, and they don’t require any configuration.
-When an update deployment is created, it creates a schedule that starts a master update runbook at the specified time for the included computers.
+You can't view these runbooks, and they don't require any configuration.
+When an update deployment is created, it creates a schedule that starts a master update runbook at the specified time for the included machines.
 The master runbook starts a child runbook on each agent to install the required updates.

 Supported client types